🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 When average engagement alone is enough

-To be fair to average ER — it's not useless.
-There are two situations where it's the right number to look at first.
+To be fair to the average ER, it's not useless.
+Two situations where it's the right number first:

-Brand awareness campaigns.
-If your campaign goal is total reach and impressions rather than predictable conversions, you actually do want the upside that a creator's viral posts represent.
-Average captures that potential; Credibility Score is still worth a glance, but it's not the gating metric.
+Brand awareness campaigns — when reach matters more than predictable conversions, you actually want the upside that a creator's viral posts represent.
+Average captures that potential.

-Mass-market launch moments.
-Product launches and seasonal pushes benefit from creators who occasionally land big.
-You're explicitly buying the lottery ticket.
-Average engagement is the relevant signal.
+Mass-market launch moments — product launches and seasonal pushes benefit from creators who occasionally land big.
+You're buying the lottery ticket.

-For everything else — performance campaigns, recurring partnerships, DTC product placement — lead with Credibility Score, then read Followers Types, then check Sponsored Performance.
+For everything else — performance campaigns, recurring partnerships, DTC product placement — lead with Credibility Score, then Followers Types, then Sponsored Performance.

 Followers Types breakdown — Real / Influencers / Mass / Suspicious in one chart

-Sponsored Performance % in the Highlights row — the metric most tools don't expose
+Sponsored Performance % — the metric most tools don't expose

 Audience demographics — age, gender, location, ethnicity, language, top interests, brand affinities

-Lookalikes section — every report surfaces 10+ similar creators automatically, so a deep-vet on one gives you the next ring of candidates
+Lookalikes section — every report surfaces 10+ similar creators so deep-vetting one gives you the next ring of candidates

 Frequently Asked Questions